cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 2. `cdk8s synth` must be executed in an environment that has connectivity and permissions to query cloud resources.

-Depending on your pipelines, different workflows need to be employed in order to deploy such applications.
+Depending on your repository setup, different mechanisms need to be employed in order to define and deploy such applications.

-#### Single Pipeline
+#### Single Repo

+In case your cdk8s application is defined in the same repo as your cloud application, you can just intertwine cdk8s constructs alongside the cloud constructs, exactly like is shown in the example above.
+Deploying this app is fairly straight forward:

+1. Deploy the cloud resources (e.g `cdk deploy` or `cdktf deploy`)
+2. Synthesize the cdk8s application (e.g `cdk8s synth`)
+3. Deploy the Kubernetes manifests (e.g `kubectl apply`)

-#### Multiple Pipelines
+#### Multiple Repositories

+TBD - How to share a CDK app...?

 ---